cimeister/academic-kickstart/content/blog/unigramlm/index.md

 > explanation for UnigramLM, because it doesn’t even come close.*
 > –Claude

 The original UnigramLM paper gives a nice high-level story, and the code clearly works in practice, but I couldn't find a single place that actually spells out the full generative model, why the algorithm is mathematically sound, or how all the little "engineering details" (like pruning and vocabulary initialization) fit into that picture.
-At that point, I figured to myself, well this is a _unigram_ model.
-How complicated can it be?
-I can definitely reason through the logic myself.
-Turns out that was a tad bit naive.
-But I'm nothing if not stubborn, so here we are a few months later!

-This post is what I wanted at the start of my deep dive into UnigramLM--an approachable but rigorous walkthrough of UnigramLM as a probabilistic model, showing why EM is a reasonable tool here, what the posterior over segmentations actually looks like, and how the SentencePiece-style implementation approximates all of this in practice.
+This post is my attempt to provide an approachable but rigorous walkthrough of UnigramLM as a probabilistic model, showing why EM is a reasonable tool here, what the posterior over segmentations actually looks like, and how the SentencePiece-style implementation approximates/diverges from all of this in practice.
 If you've ever felt that UnigramLM is "clear enough to use, but not clear enough to explain on a whiteboard," my hope is that this takes you the rest of the way to really understanding it, and maybe even extending it.
 Because at least I think its a pretty cool algorithm that deserves some of BPE's limelight.

-# Tokenization Background and Notation {#sec:background}
+## Tokenization Background and Notation {#sec:background}

 So that we're on the same page, let's start with a formal definition of tokenization.